adamdehaven/shared-ui-components/packages/sidebar/README.md

 The `headerHeight` should be set to the same height as the host application's navbar element, if applicable.

+#### `topOffset`

+- type: `number`
+- required: `false`
+- default: `0`

+The number of pixels to offset the sidebar from the top of the viewport.
+Typically, the default of `0` should be used.

+Useful if you're showing a full-width notification above the navbar and need to offset the top of the sidebar as well.

 #### `zIndex`

 - type: `number`